From Human Intention to Action Prediction: Intention-Driven End-to-End Autonomous Driving: Intention-Drive Benchmark

-\textbf{Safety \& Geometric Metrics}.
 Before an agent can fulfill complex intentions, it must ensure basic driving safety and geometric stability.
-We employ two standard metrics to evaluate this fundamental capability: \begin{itemize}[leftmargin=*] \item \textbf{Average Displacement Error (ADE):} This metric measures the geometric fidelity of the predicted trajectory.
+We employ two standard metrics to evaluate this fundamental capability:

+\textit{Average Displacement Error (ADE)}: This metric measures the geometric fidelity of the predicted trajectory.
 It is calculated as the average $L_2$ distance between the predicted waypoints and the ground truth trajectory over the time horizon.
-While a low ADE indicates stable motion generation akin to the human demonstration, it is insufficient alone for intention evaluation, as multiple distinct paths may validly fulfill the same abstract intention. \item \textbf{Collision Rate (CR):} This serves as a hard safety constraint.
-It is defined as the percentage of test scenarios where the ego-vehicle collides with any environmental obstacles or road boundaries.
-A collision represents a critical failure of the driving system. \end{itemize}
+While a low ADE indicates stable motion generation akin to the human demonstration, it is insufficient alone for intention evaluation, as multiple distinct paths may validly fulfill the same abstract intention.

+\textit{Collision Rate (CR)}: This serves as a hard safety constraint.
+It is defined as the percentage of test scenarios where the ego-vehicle collides with any obstacles or road boundaries.
+A collision represents a critical failure of the driving system.
-\textbf{Intent Success Rate (ISR)}.
-Standard geometric metrics fail to capture the semantic validity of a trajectory (e.g., a car might drive safely but park in the wrong spot).
-To address this, we introduce the Intent Success Rate (ISR) as the primary metric for our benchmark.
-ISR assesses whether the agent successfully translates the natural language intention into a correct driving maneuver.
-A scenario is considered a ``Success'' if and only if the generated trajectory meets two hierarchical conditions simultaneously. \begin{itemize}[leftmargin=*] \item Safety Condition($C_{safe}$): The trajectory is collision-free and kinematically feasible. \item Semantic Condition ($C_{sem}$): The trajectory logically satisfies the high-level human intention.
-This is verified via an automated VLM-based assessment. \end{itemize} Formally, the ISR is calculated as:

-where $N$ is the number of scenarios and $ \wedge $ denotes the logical AND operation.
-This ensures that a trajectory is counted as successful if it is both safe and semantically correct.